What Is 360 Degree Feedback? Finding Leadership Blind Spots

-The 360-degree feedback model is particularly useful for leaders and managers.
-Where it differs from a standard performance review is that it draws on feedback from multiple sources — including subordinates, supervisors, peers, and external partners — collected in a confidential, anonymous format so raters can be candid without fear of reprisal.
 Most 360 feedback programs invite eight to twelve raters to complete a short online questionnaire covering critical workplace competencies, giving the participant a balanced yet manageable set of perspectives.
-It provides managers and leaders the opportunity to understand how they are perceived by others, how the perceptions of others align or misalign with their self-perception, and the strengths they can build on while working to manage or minimize weaknesses.
+The result: managers and leaders understand how they are perceived by others, how those perceptions align or misalign with their self-perception, and which strengths they can build on while working to minimize weaknesses.

 -